sdiwana/frontend-nanodegree-mobile-portfolio/README.md

 ### Changes to index.html for Google PageSpeed of greater than 90
 - Optimized images though Google Pagespeed suggestion link
-- Moved, minimized, and inlined style.css to bottom
+- Moved, minifiedå, and inlined style.css to bottom.
+Used http://cssminifier.com/ to minify
 - Inlined google font - see @fontface in the style.
 - Added media type to print.css
 - Moved all scripts to bottom